Concrete Leveling in Madison, WI

 Evaluate the Settled Slab

-The repair area is inspected to understand how much the concrete has moved, whether the slab is still structurally repairable, and whether drainage or soil movement may continue causing problems.
+The repair area is inspected to understand how much the concrete has moved, whether the slab is still structurally repairable, whether voids may exist beneath it, and whether drainage, snowmelt, soil washout, open joints, tree roots, or freeze-thaw movement may continue causing problems.

 Image